itsthejb/ObjcAssociatedObjectHelpers/README.md

 		SYNTHESIZE_ASC_OBJ_LAZY_EXP(nonDefaultLazyObject, [NSString stringWithFormat:@"foo"])
 	Uses the expression `[NSString stringWithFormat:@"foo"]` to initialise the object.
 Note that `SYNTHESIZE_ASC_OBJ_LAZY` uses this macro with `[[class alloc] init]`.
+5. All the macros have a `_BLOCK` suffix companion which takes a `void` block in the format `void(^block)()` for the getter, and setter (if available).
+This allows additional code to be run in the accessors, similar to overriding an accessor.

 Todo
 ----